spaansba/react-hover-slop/README.md

   - `onMouseEnter`: Called when the cursor enters the extended area
   - `onMouseOver`: Called repeatedly while the cursor is in the extended area
   - `onMouseLeave`: Called when the cursor leaves the extended area
+- `options`: Object containing optional configuration:
-- `debugMode`: Boolean to enable visual debugging of hover areas (optional)
+  - `debugMode`: Boolean to enable visual debugging of hover areas
+  - `eventOptions`: Object to control event behavior:
+    - `onMouseEnter`: Object with options for mouse enter event:
+      - `once`: Boolean to fire event only once
+    - `onMouseLeave`: Object with options for mouse leave event:
+      - `once`: Boolean to fire event only once

 #### Returns